Priming bias versus post-treatment bias in experimental designs: Nonparametric Analysis of the Three Experimental Designs

-Next, we consider the post-test design, where we observe $(Y_i, D_i, T_i)$ among the units for whom $Z_i = 1$.
-The randomization of the treatment implies the following ignorability assumption. \begin{assumption}[Post-Test Randomization] for $t = 0,1$. \end{assumption} How informative is Assumption~\ref{a:randomization} alone about the causal moderation effects, without making any other assumption?
-Let $P_{tzd} = \P(Y_i = 1 \mid T_i = t, Z_i = z, D_i = d)$ and $Q_{tz} = \Pr(D_i = 1 \mid T_i = t, Z_i = z)$ be the conditional outcome and moderator distributions.
-Then, the standard CATE estimator would be unbiased for $\tau_{post}(d) \equiv P_{11d} - P_{01d}$.
-Under the post-test design, we can connect this quantity to the following counterfactual contrast,
+Next, we consider the post-test design, where we observe $(Y_i, M_i, T_i)$ among the units for whom $Z_i = 1$.
+The randomization of the treatment implies the following ignorability assumption. \begin{assumption}[Post-Test Randomization] for $t = 0,1$. \end{assumption} How informative is Assumption~\ref{a:randomization} alone about the CATEs and interaction without making any other assumption?
+The standard CATE estimator would be unbiased for

 where the equality follows from Assumption~\ref{a:randomization} and the fact that $\Pr(Z_i=1)=1$ for all $i$.